slatedocs/slate/README.md

 ### Deploying to S3

 1. Ensure you have AWS staging access to S3.
-If you don't, speak with @neto
+If you don't, speak with @prokervify
 2. Compile your changes into static files using the command `bundle exec middleman build --clean`
 3. Copy your static files to S3, using the command `aws s3 sync ./build s3://public-docs.procurify-staging.com/integrations`